Explore the critical minerals and materials project database and map.

 The Office of Strategic Planning and Analysis in the National Nuclear Security Administration (NNSA) monitors the industrial base that supports nuclear weapons components, subsystems, and materials.
 This office also works to identify potential risks or gaps in the industrial base and mitigate such actions.
 This office closely monitors critical mineral and material supply chains, DOE’s RD&D portfolio, and current events to assess threats or concerns to the nuclear security enterprise.

 The Office of Electricity (OE) works with industry to efficiently use critical materials for both energy storage and transformer applications.
-Innovations help alleviate supply chain challenges for material, including lithium, sodium, vanadium, iron, zinc, organic electrolytes, and electrical steel.
+Innovations help alleviate supply chain challenges for materials, including lithium, sodium, vanadium, iron, zinc, organic electrolytes, and electrical steel.

 The Office of International Affairs (IA) identifies and facilitates opportunities with key foreign and ally partners and serves as a key bridge to other U.S. Government efforts in global supply chains.